 - Valley of Geysers – Kamchatka Krai, Russia.
 One of largest and most unusual geyser fields in world, the only large geyser field in Asia.
 Consists of more than 200 geysers, most erupting at verious angles.
 Massive mudflow covered approximately two thirds of geysers but the valley still is very interesting natural monument.
 Geyser Velikan is up to 40 m tall.

 - Caldeiras Las Furnas – São Miguel, Azores, Portugal.
 Numerous hot springs around Furnas.
 Some of them are boiling intensely and earlier were erupting up to 1 m high.
 Now these springs are less active.

 - Haukadalur geothermal area with Geysir and Strokkur – Suðurland, Iceland.
 Two spectacular geysers located close together.
 Geysir has given the name to the geological phenomenon of geysers.
 Geysir has been up to 100 m high in the past.
 Strokkur is very intense, erupting 25 – 35 m high every 4 – 8 minutes.
 In the area are some more geysers and hot springs.

 - Hveragerði geothermal area – Suðurland, Iceland.
 Group of hot springs, mud pools and geysers.
-Group includes geyser Grýla.
+Nearby is the dormant or extinct geyser Grýla.

 - Hveravellir geothermal field – Norðurland eystra, Iceland.
-Contains Ystihver – a geyser erupting at regular intervals – earlier 15 – 25 m high, now somewhat lower.
-Earlier here were some more geysers.
+Contains Ystihver – a geyser erupting at regular intervals – earlier 15 – 25 m high, now up to 3 m high.
+Earlier here were several more geysers.

 - Deidei geysers (Dei Dei) – Fergusson Island, Milne Bay Province, Papua New Guinea.
 A group of three interconnected geysers erupting every minute up to 4 – 5 m high.